salkam3156/DemoApp/README.md

 ## Road forward

-If this is to be botha demo and a template, repositories should not map 1-1 to CRUD operations.
+If this is to be both a demo and a template, repositories should not map 1-1 to CRUD operations.
 Need to make domain richer to be able to think up / demonstrate some sensical use cases.

 Application Queries and Commands should percolate up to controller level, and basically be the Action params.
 In such a way, the application functionality is naturally documented for the API consumer.
 Controller action maps to a feature invoked 1-1.
-Some clients don't support that, so that needs to be kept in mind.
+Some clients don't support that (GET requests basically requiring a body - REST levels of maturity and other such lofty discussions), so that needs to be kept in mind.
 In such a way, reasoning about the use cases from the Client perspective should be a matter of calling specific features without much choreography
 (save for when a location header etc. are returned for asynchronous operations).